tpm2-software/tpm2-totp/man/tpm2-totp.1.md

     Password for the secret (default: none) (commands: init, recover, reseal)

   * `-t`, `--time`:
-    Display the date/time of the TOTP calculation (commands: calculate)
+    Display the date/time of the TOTP calculation (commands: show)

   * `-T <tcti-name>[:<tcti-config>]`, `--tcti <tcti-name>[:<tcti-config>]`:
     Select the TCTI to use. *tcti-name* is the name of the TCTI library.